Is training fasted a good idea?

 With so many mixed messages about nutrition before training sessions, it is not surprising that it can be confusing knowing what the best plan of attack is.
 So, is training fasted a good idea?
 Check out the ins and outs below.

-So how do we pick which sessions to eat before, and which to not eat?
+So how do we pick which sessions we need to eat before?

 When to train fed?